 One of my daily seven matches I received from eHarmony was so clearly fraudulent they immediately began emailing me through the site, phishing me for my actual email address in broken speech.
 I attempted to email eHarmony to cancel and was told to call.
 I called and the person was really rude and then told me there was nothing they could do, that I should email the address they would send me.
 I emailed that address and again heard nothing.
 Since I emailed however, I have stopped receiving any updates on their website, which is nice, but they kept a years membership fees for 5 weeks of HORRIFIC service.

 I have since used their on-site messenger to attempt to receive help and still have received no reply.
-The site uses TV commercials to trick more people into their scam hoping no one ever reads reviews prior to signing up.
-If eHarmony simply said "we do not have any matches for you at this time" that would be honest.
+The site uses TV commercials to trick more people into their scam, hoping no one ever reads reviews prior to signing up.
+If eHarmony simply said "we do not have any matches for you at this time", that would be honest.
 Instead they trap you for your entire period.

 People sincerely want to find love and companionship and eHarmony preys upon this need.
 I offered to pay for the time I'd used and even offered to pay double their rate and was told there's nothing they can do, I had to pay for the entire year for my one month's completely ineffective service.
 To refuse to refund and cancel a subscription after providing no service, after multiple requests and providing such a HORRIBLE completely fraudulent product is SHAMEFUL.

 If there was a class action suit, I would sign on.
 If there is a lawyer who would like to begin the process, I will sign the complaint today.
 Please tell everyone you know to avoid eHarmony.
 Online dating can work.
 There are honest and effective online dating sites out there.
 The top two competitors of eHarmony are both genuinely good sites.
 I know because I've used them since my experience with eHarmony.

 I sincerely hope others are more fortunate and learn of eHarmony's deception before signing up.
 Because eHarmony will steal your money and according to the dozens of other complaints I've since read, they will renew your contract and charge your credit card even after you've cancelled. eHarmony is clearly the Enron of online dating.